Directory Connector

 The sample includes:

-• The authentication, change-password, and set-password endpoints.
+• The authentication, create-user, change-password, and set-password endpoints.

 • HTTP Basic authentication with API username directory_connector.